JianboTang/modified_GroundHog/README.md

-the context above the line below is added by Jianbo Tang, and those below it is the original README.md from the lisa Lab.
+the context above is added by Jianbo Tang, and those below is the original README.md from the lisa Lab.

 GroundHog by lisa-groundhog